Quick links to recent stories:

 This holiday break is not a vacation for thousands of families across Colorado, and it’s a shame that so many neighbors may go without and face hunger this holiday season.
 Food—and nutritious food at that—should be a basic human right.
 Our Colorado delegates in Congress have the opportunity to strengthen federal nutrition programs in 2015 and beyond, and voters need to voice their support for programs that ensure a healthier, stronger state where no Coloradan goes hungry anytime of the year.

-Op-ed by Kathy Underhill, executive director for Hunger Free Colorado
+This op-ed is penned by Kathy Underhill, executive director for Hunger Free Colorado, and it was featured in several newspapers across Colorado.

 Sign up for our legislative alerts to stay up-to-date on what’s happening at the State Capitol and on Capitol Hill.
 We’ll notify you when lawmakers are considering bills and other proposals that impact the nearly 1 in 7 Coloradans who struggle with hunger, and with our easy-to-use system, you can tell elected officials where you stand on those issues.
 Visit our online advocacy center for more.